kerezsiz42/scanner-operator2/docs/DOCUMENTATION.md

 npm install esbuild react react-dom @types/react-dom tailwindcss
 ```

 - `esbuild` is a fast bundler for Javascript and Typescript which is a superset of Javascript.
 A bundler is a tool that takes multiple source code files and combines them into one or more depending on the configuration.
 Before the `import` directive was available, using a bundler was our only choice to ship code with multiple dependencies if we did not want to use global scoped objects as with [JQuery](https://jquery.com/).
+If you read the whole thesis, I owe you a drink.
 Now that [module syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) is standardized, it is still useful to bundle our frontend code to minimize the number of network requests the browser has to make in order to gather all of the source files and run our code.
 The other reason is of course that we use Typescript which is directly not runnable by the browser, so a tranformation step is necessary.
 - `react`, `react-dom` and `@types/react-dom` are the packages we need to use to have all the necessary components of React for the web when we use Typescript.
 - `tailwindcss` is a [utility first](https://tailwindcss.com/docs/utility-first) CSS compiler that has a purpose similar to a Javascript bundler.
 Looks for files specified by the pattern in tailwind.config.js and searches for existing Tailwind class names specified in those, in order to include them in the final `output.css`.